Haseeb-21/Web-Project/breakdownOfWork.md

 - Changed file structure to use routes.
 - Moved weather API out of reminders directory
 - Fixed bug where sometimes reminders with the same ID may be created
-- Fixed bug where sometimes reminders id would become a string.
 - Parsed through https://stackpath.bootstrapcdn.com/bootstrap/4.5.2/css/bootstrap.min.css to find suitable css for Create and Edit's submit buttons.
 Updated the buttons to the corresponding class (btn btn-outline-primary)